utsavpatel51/YouTubeCLI/README.md

 Use `set` command to see the current configuration.
 To change particular configuration you can use set [key]=[value].
 For example set API_KEY=abc-sample-api-key.

-Note:- For MPV_PATH provide the path for mpv instead of mpv.exe
+Note: For MPV_PATH provide the path for mpv instead of mpv.exe

 # 1. Search for songs
 Use `search=[value]` to search the song.